To be eligible for JHBC internships, students must meet the following criteria:

 Students seeking enrollment in an internship course must meet the following requirements by the end of the term to earn Credit (CR):

-- Midterm report (typically due 7th week of internship)
+- Midterm report (typically due 7th week of the internship)

 - Timesheets verifying a minimum 150 hours have been completed (average 10-15 hours per week)